dkarthe/webjeda-blog/_posts/2016-01-22-how-to-add-facebook-like-button-to-jekyll.md

 ![like button to website]({{ site.url }}/images/how-to-add-facebook-like-button-to-jekyll.jpg){: .full}

 Now create a html file inside ```_includes```, name it ```fb-like.html``` and copy paste both the codes in it.
 Save the file.
-The codes will looks somewhat like this
+The code will look somewhat like this

 {% highlight html %}
 <div id="fb-root"></div>